About Us Our Company ESG Data Center Anti-Bribery and Corruption Policy

 Reporting violations

 Employees and representatives should seek clarification on any questions or concerns regarding activities under consideration or the interpretation of any law.
-If you are offered a bribe from a person or entity doing business with or seeking to do business with the company, report it immediately to your business area’s compliance director/legal contact.
-If you are offered something of value and are uncertain whether you’re allowed to accept it, refer to the gift & entertainment policy and standards applicable to your location, or check with your leader or your business area’s compliance director/legal contact.
+If offered a bribe from a person or entity doing business with or seeking to do business with the company, employees must report it immediately to their business area’s compliance or legal contact.
 Violations can be reported anonymously by using the Ethics Hotline or online reporting form (available on the intranet or internet).
-Our whistleblower policy protects employees who report concerns in good faith.
+Our whistleblower policy protects employees who report concerns.